 I don’t actually have a decorating plan for those holidays.
 One holiday at a time, people!
 That’s my motto.

 I’m sure I’ve told you about these pumpkin stands.
 They are are actually heart-shaped flower planters that my mom made EONS ago.
 Maybe 20 or 25 years ago?

 My green thumb isn’t quite black…I’d call it grayish.
 So, I use these planters for everything besides growing plants.

 Oh, and these particular photos fit with my neutral color scheme as I was playing musical decorations.
 Keeping it real.

 I love built-in shelves and the character they bring to a home.
 However, I am also the type of person who looks at these types of built-in shelves and shudders a little inside because it means I’m going to have to put stuff on them and make it look good.
 Oh, and DUST all of that stuff.
 I am happy with how they turned out though!
-They bring in the season, but still maintain my need to keep things clean and simple.
+They bring in the season with the Halloween decor, but still maintain my need to keep things clean and simple.
 Win, win.